 Optimal Timing for Pinching Snapdragon Seedlings

-To create bushier snapdragons overflowing with blooms, it is important to pinch back the seedlings.
+To create bushier snapdragons that overflow with blooms, it is important to pinch back the seedlings.
 When they have 4-6 true leaves, snip off the top just above a set of leaves.
 This encourages side shoots, resulting in a fuller plant that will produce more flowers.
 Now you can skip doing this, but the plant will not grow as many flowers.
 And the whole point is to get a lot of blooms, so don’t skip this step!

 How to Deadhead Snapdragons for Longer Blooming